jmarotta-hs/reapo/_docs/roadmap.md

-- slash commands only show when it's the first word. will not show completion if it's not the only thing in the input

-- put text input in middle until there is more text

 - Auto compaction

 - add config to choose model

 - Add tools for parity with opencode
+- mark todo as in progress

 - Anthropic prompt caching

+- put text input in middle until there is more text

 - Cerebras / OpenAPI provider

+- refactor update.go
   - refactor out slash commands "/" and file/dir references "@"
-- refactor update.go

-- mark todo as in progress

 - cancel API calls

-- Add toast component

-- Drill down to individual files with chat on left and file on right

-- Different models in different modes

 - Improve in progress request (padding and color)
+  - time taken
+  - tokens ingested

 - tools ask for permission:
    - Yes